vechain/create-vechain-dapp/README.md

-# Create Vechain Dapp 🚀
+# Create VeChain Dapp 🚀

-Welcome to Create Vechain Dapp!
 This is your one-stop solution for kickstarting development on the Vechain blockchain.
 Whether you're building a complex X2Earn application, a simple decentralized app, or just working on smart contracts, we've got you covered with our carefully crafted templates.
 Each template comes with pre-configured tools, best practices, and comprehensive documentation to help you start building right away.

 ## Usage 📦